snovvcrash/usbrip/README.md

 ~$ sudo systemctl restart rsyslog
 ```

 Firstly, usbrip will check if there is a chance to dump system events using `journalctl` as the most portable option.
-If not — it will search for and parse `/var/log/syslog*` and `/var/log/messages*` system log files.
+If not – it will search for and parse `/var/log/syslog*` and `/var/log/messages*` system log files.

 ## DEB Packages

-* python3.6 (or newer) interpreter;
+* python3.6 (or newer);
 * python3-venv;
 * p7zip-full (used by `storages` module).